prisma-collective/docs/docs/collaborators/communities of place/hubs.md

 - developing and integrating their own [[publishing]] stack
 - actively participating in future prisma action-learning developments

-The images below build up a picture of some of the different parts of
+The images below build up a picture of on of many ways to hold together the different parts of an [[action-learning journeys|action-learning journey]] from the perspective of the hubs.
 ![[event-model_-3.png]]

 ![[event-model_-2.png]]